 Is a full-suspension eMTB under £3,000 worth buying?

-How much battery do you need on an eMTB under £3,000?
+How much battery do I need on an eMTB under £3,000?